 they became for the Japanese reading public the primary means of envisioning spaces, from the city to the province, to the whole of Japan and even the world.
 These published maps testify to the spread of spatial literacy maps call for and to the increasing functional significance of maps in Tokugawa society.

 Kornicki, Peter, The Book in Japan: A Cultural History from the Beginnings to the Nineteenth Century (Leiden, Boston and Köln: Brill, 1998), p.
 60–61.

 Finally, Mary Elizabeth Berry has indicated that maps were well available in the Edo-period ‘information library’.
 The latter term refers to Benedict Anderson's classical idea of print capitalism as a pre-condition to a shared sense of time and space.
 A mid-nineteenth-century bird's eye-view of Japan reflects the ‘imagined community’ created through maps.
 Recognizable are Japan's main islands, Honshū, Shikoku and Kyūshū.
-Three smaller islands, two of which are identified as Iki and Tsushima, are at the western horizon.
+Three smaller islands, identified as Iki, Tsushima and Oki islands, are at the western horizon.
 To the east, Mount Fuji with a snow summit rises from the green relief-like design of the archipelago.
 The southern tip of Ezo (present-day Hokkaido) is visible to the north of Honshū.
 The map suggests a shared notion of ‘Japan’.
 Yet, the Edo period should not only be seen as an antecedent, but also as quite different to the modern nation.
 This is suggested by the map genres, drawing and printing techniques and codes, which are presented in the following sections.